-- Building and Running an edX Course is a comprehensive guide with concepts and procedures to help you build a course in edX Studio, and then use the Learning Management System (LMS) to run a course. - When you are working in edX Studio, you can access relevant sections of this guide by selecting Help on any page. - Using edX Insights describes the metrics, visualizations, and downloadable .csv files that course teams can use to gain information about student background and activity. - The edX Release Notes summarize the changes in each new version of deployed software.
+- Building and Running an edX Course is a comprehensive guide with concepts and procedures to help you build a course in Studio and then use the Learning Management System (LMS) to run a course. - You can access this guide by selecting Help in Studio or from the instructor dashboard in the LMS. - Using edX Insights describes the metrics, visualizations, and downloadable .csv files that course teams can use to gain information about student background and activity. - The edX Release Notes summarize the changes in each new version of deployed software.